How To Stay Fit Into the Golden Years

 Tai Chi teaches balance, reduces stress, and helps to prevent falls.

 Our bodies perform for us in amazing ways, most of which we take for granted.
 It isn't until we hit a serious bump in the road that we realize just how important it is to keep in shape!
-After limping for nearly 5 years with an unequal leg length from an unsuccessful hip surgery, I have successfully bounced back from revision surgery- my 3rd hip procedure in 7 years.
-Thankfully, 4 years of pilates training has me in the best shape of my life!
+After limping for nearly 5 years with an unequal leg length from an unsuccessful hip replacemen, I have successfully bounced back from revision surgery- my 3rd hip procedure in 7 years.
+Thankfully, pilates training helped me rapidly recover.

-Our hands get stiff from repetitive motions on the job.
-Excessive exercise can bring about bursitis, tendonitis, and damaged ligaments.
-The pain further limits movement, locks joints, and damages connective tissue.
+Our hands get stiff from repetitive motions on the job, and normal joint wear and tear can bring about bursitis, tendonitis, and damaged ligaments.
+Pain further limits movement, locks joints, and damages connective tissue.
 A sedentary lifestyle wastes muscles, and poor eating habits cause our stomachs to bulge and sag leading to back weakness.
 A lack of deep sleep, which frequently accompanies stress and aging, affects our muscles' ability to recover after a day's work.

 Many of us will develop osteoarthritis.
 The rubbery cartilage that cushions our joints begins to wear thin.
 We also lose the lubrication of synovial fluids.
 As bone rubs against bone, our bodies in defense produce thickened growths called osteophytes.
 These "bone spurs" cause sharp pain w/ movement and soon have us heading for the doctor's office.
 Regardless of condition, there is still a practical approach to wellness and keeping fit.